Jira Connector for PowerShell

 Fill in all required parameters and set optional parameters if needed:

-Steps to get Jira Credentials
+Steps how to get and use Jira credentials

 Firstly, login into your Atlassian account and then create Jira application:- Go to Atlassian Developer area.

-- Give your app a name, accept the terms and hit Create.
+Give your app a name, accept the terms and hit Create:

 - offline_access (a must)